MycroftAI/mimic3/README.md

 mimic3-client --voice 'en_UK/apope_low' 'My hovercraft is full of eels.' > hovercraft_eels.wav
 ```

+See `mimic3-client --help` for more options.

 ## MaryTTS Compatibility

 Use the Mimic 3 web server as a drop-in replacement for [MaryTTS](http://mary.dfki.de/), for example with [Home Assistant](https://www.home-assistant.io/integrations/marytts/).

 Make sure to use a compatible [voice key](#voice-keys) like `en_UK/apope_low`.